Muhannad7794/vp_baseFree_tracking/README.md

 - `data/config/linear_sigma_ranges.json`
 - `data/config/<any_additional_model(s)>_sigma_ranges.json`

-If you only want to recompute derivatives or models, you can call each script directly with `docker compose run --rm analysis python ...` as shown below.
+If you only want to recompute derivatives or models, you can call each script directly with `docker compose run --rm <service> python ...` as shown below.

 ---